ChatGPT: Medicine

-ChatGPT shows inconsistent responses, lack of specificity, lack of control over patient data, and a limited ability to take additional context (such as regional variations) into consideration.
-The hallucinations characteristic of LLMs pose particular danger in medical contexts.

-ChatGPT can be used to summarize medical journal articles for researchers.
-In medical education, it can attempt to explain complex concepts, generating case scenarios, and be used by students who are preparing for licensing examinations.
-According to a 2024 study in the International Journal of Surgery, concerns include "research fraud, lack of originality, ethics, copyright, legal difficulties, hallucination".
-ChatGPT's ability to come up with false or faulty citations was highly criticized.
+However, ChatGPT shows inconsistent responses, lack of specificity, lack of control over patient data, and a limited ability to take additional context (such as regional variations) into consideration.
+The hallucinations characteristic of LLMs pose particular danger in medical contexts, and ChatGPT's ability to come up with false or faulty citations was highly criticized.
+According to a 2024 study in the International Journal of Surgery, concerns include "research fraud, lack of originality, ethics, copyright, legal difficulties".